Water Adventures Abound Both Above & Below the Surface

 SNORKELING & SUNSET SAILING:

 The Pacific Ocean, off Playa Grande, is teeming with wild life, due to our proximity to the continental shelf.
-The volcanic rock formation known as the Catalina Islands, along with almost 30 other dive spots nearby, provide a home to a large variety of underwater species.
+The volcanic rock formation known as the Catalina Islands (Las Catalinas), along with almost 30 other dive spots nearby, provide a home to a large variety of underwater species.
 The Catalinas are famous for sea life such as giant manta rays, bat rays, spotted eagle rays and sting rays, barracudas, sea turtles, moray eels, giant groupers, white tip and tiger sharks, red snapper, starfish, sea fans, live coral reefs and much, much more.
 Diving to a depth of 18 meters (59 feet) is recommended to encounter more species.
 The best visibility is between 5 meters (16 feet) and 35 meters (114 feet).
 There are six regularly dived sites at the Catalina Islands, which are a quick 8 miles off the coast of Flamingo or 19 nautical miles from Tamarindo.
-December through April are considered to be the best months for diving, given that during this time period it is almost certain you will see schools of giant Mantas with wing spans of 12 ft to 20 ft swim by.
+December through April are considered to be the best months for diving, given that during this time period it is almost certain you will see schools of giant Mantas swim by with wing spans of 12 ft to 20 feet.